weensy/weensy.co/content/blog/git-settings-in-multiple-projects/index.md

 ---
 title: Git settings in multiple projects
 date: "2019-11-22"
-tags: [Devlog, git, setting, note]
+tags: [git, setting, note]
+idx: ture
 ---

 If you using git, maybe you were set `user.name` and `user.email`.